Med-Gh-TN/Crawlable/README.md

 ## 🏗️ Under the Hood (Architecture)

-For the technical folks, Crowable operates on a highly decoupled, service-oriented architecture:
+For the technical folks, Crawlable operates on a highly decoupled, service-oriented architecture:

 1. **Phase 1: Structural Crawl (`AsyncFileSystemService`)**
 Generates a pre-filtered map of the directory, instantly applying `HARDCODED_EXCLUSIONS` (mathematically guaranteed noise) and our Smart Truncation algorithm.
 2. **Phase 2: Intelligent AI Filtering (`GeminiFilterService`)** Passes the roadmap to `gemini-2.5-flash` with a strict JSON schema prompt to dynamically identify project-specific noise.
 Includes exponential backoff and retry logic for API resilience.
 3. **Phase 3: Targeted Extraction (`AsyncCodeExtractorService`)**
 Fires off non-blocking `asyncio.gather` tasks to read all approved files concurrently, updating the `rich` UI progress bar in real-time.
 4. **Phase 4: Output Generation**
-   Orchestrated by `CrowablePipeline`, saving versioned artifacts to the file system.
+Orchestrated by `CrawlablePipeline`, saving versioned artifacts to the file system.

 ---

 ## 🤝 Contributing

-We want Crowable to be the absolute standard for AI code extraction.
+We want Crawlable to be the absolute standard for AI code extraction.
 Contributions from developers of all skill levels are highly welcomed!

 **How to contribute:**

 1. Fork the Project.
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`).
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`).